 It matches the shape of the game we’re expecting without needing anything overly specific.

-Bet Builder Tip: Uruguay to win, under 2.5 goals, and both teams to score – no. Bet with bet365.
+Bet Builder Tip: Uruguay to win to nil, under 2.5 goals, and Darwin Nunez to score or assist.
+Bet with bet365.

 Key Stats